Slugs are a devastating garden pest. Here’s how to get rid of slugs before they get a chance to wreak havoc on your garden.

-Slugs are garden pests that can wreak havoc on your prized plants as they chomp their way through your yard.
+Slugs are a garden pest that can do quite a number on plants as they chomp their way through your yard.
 They have a special fondness for hosta leaves, but will also attack flowers and vegetables, so it’s best to banish them from your property as quickly as possible.
-Read on for tips on how to get rid of slugs in your garden before it’s too late.
+These simple pest solutions will show you how to get rid of slugs in your garden before it’s too late.

 To keep slugs out of your garden, fill shallow dishes with beer (the cheap stuff will do) and place them in the garden with the rims flush to the ground.
 When the slugs go to drink the beer, they’ll drown.

-If you have access to quantities of seashells, try crushing them and spreading them around plants as a deterrent to slugs.
+If you have access to seashells, try crushing them and spreading them around plants as a deterrent to slugs.
 As an added bonus, the shells can help to balance the pH of the soil and infuse into it beneficial minerals, like calcium.